Hey. You wanna fight some things? To protect those you love? Because you crave the rush? Or simply get to stronger? Who knows. Anyway,

 Maybe it just isn’t my cup of tea.
 I want a real story, Not A thinly veiled game of endless one-upmanship.
 Do some people even care about these characters other than their powers?
 Their hopes, Their dreams?
 And not to mention that

 I guess I find that it isn’t just comedy.
 It’s more than that.
 After all, Comedy and tragedy have always gone hand in hand.
 Saitama lives in a world where inhuman beasts rage and ordinary people are powerless to stop them.
 Without him, wouldn’t it feel rather bleak?
-It reminds me of the rather unusual show: Neon Genesis Evangelion.
-It raises the question- Would it really be so cool to be a kid that fights monsters in giant robots?
+It reminds me of Neon Genesis Evangelion- a rather unusual show.
+It raises the question: Would it really be so cool to be a kid that fights monsters in giant robots?

 He Lives alone in a ruined section of the city with almost no money.
 And who could forget his Workout Routine?
-100 push-ups, 100 sit-ups, 100 squats, and run 10 kilometres every single day.
-Now, This is obviously poking fun at some of the more Ridiculous origin stories that people like to create. (also, There is nothing superhuman about it, Fell in a vat of toxic waste?
+100 push-ups, sit-ups, and squats, along with running 10 kilometres every single day.
+Now, This is obviously poking fun at some of the more Ridiculous origin stories that people like to create. (also, There is nothing superhuman about it).
+Fell in a vat of toxic waste?
 Instant superpowers!
 Got electrocuted?
 Now You’re the Flash!

 We’ve all heard them all before:“I grew up in the sewers, in the squalor and waste.
 And now, I will see your world burn.” that’s a really common one.
 Or: “I was a orphan, People hurt me, So now I hurt the world back to survive.”
 It’s a darwinian world.
 The Strongest shall survive/rule!”
 It all becomes meaningless noise after the same back story is

-Once again, saitama doesn’t get the thrill he desperately wanted.
-Ultimately, I find One punch man speaks about the folly in seeking great power at the expense of our humanity.
+I find One punch man speaks about the folly in seeking great power at the expense of our humanity.
 This theme is mirrored in Mob Psycho, the authors other work.
 Mob is a shy teenage boy who has amazing telekinetic abilities, but has no friends and doesn’t know how to deal with his emotions.
 But as the series goes on, they both form genuine connections with the people they meet, and find meaning and genuine happiness in the company of others.